 He writes,

-I do not intend to “teach” you, but to enable you to learn at your own rate of
+I do not intend to “teach” you, but to enable you to learn at your own rate of understanding and doing.

 He is refusing to be seen as a traditional teacher.
 Instead he considers himself (or the practitioner at work) someone who is creating a set of environmental conditions IN WHICH a particular kind of learning is likely to happen.
 In fact, here, the main component of being a teacher that he is refusing is the teacher’s strict control of time, and how fast learning must happen given a particular time constraint.